Mleng89/data-structures/README.md

 -   [x] Integer to Roman
 -   [x] Palindrome Checker

+## Addition of various platform algorithms such as LC & Structy now.
+(Updated September 6,2022)

 ## If you would like to run this repo on your machine:

 First you must clone the repo onto your machine: